ModUDuke/courses-conclusion-and-review/chapter7.md

 description: 'If you want to go through these topics in more detail, take our free Causal Inference with R - IV & RDD course here on DataCamp.'
 ---

-## The Logic of Instrumental Variables
+## The Logic of Instrumental Variables Analysis

 ```yaml
 type: VideoExercise